robodrive-24/toolkit/README.md

 - `RoboDrive` is one of the first competitions that targeted probing the Out-of-Distribution (OoD) robustness of state-of-the-art autonomous driving perception models, centered around two mainstream topics: **common corruptions** and **sensor failures**.
 - This year's `RoboDrive` challenge is associated with the 41st IEEE Conference on Robotics and Automation ([ICRA 2024](https://2024.ieee-icra.org/)).
-- There are eighteen real-world corruption types in `RoboDrive`, ranging from three perspectives:
+- There are eighteen real-world corruption types in total, ranging from three perspectives:
     - Weather and lighting conditions, such as bright, low-light, foggy, and snowy conditions.
     - Movement and acquisition failures, such as potential blurs caused by vehicle motions.
     - Data processing issues, such as noises and quantizations happen due to hardware malfunctions.